KonQua/L0bbyB0t/README.md

 # L0bbyB0t
-Lobby Bot Status : working✔️
+Lobby Bot Status = Working✔️

 # How to use?